 Just as drinking caffeinated beverages is not recommend before sleep, switching to a low or no-nicotine e-juice before bed will give the body a chance to relax and recover from any stimulating effects.
 Here are a few more tips for better quality sleep.

 Limit Screen Time

 It’s a common tip but it bears repeating: It’s best to reduce screen time right before bed.
 We’re often told this for a good reason; laptops, tablets, phones, and other mobile devices trick the brain into believing that it’s time to get up and about rather than wind down and get ready for a good night’s sleep.

 It is important to stay hydrated by drinking water frequently throughout the day.
 Some users find relief by using a humidifier at night; they help moisten the air.

 Solid sleep hygiene is great for everyone, but those who vape should pay special attention to their sleep habits.
 Setting a bedtime routine is helpful, as going to bed and getting up at the same time each day gets the body onto a regular schedule.
 Even if you are experiencing the stimulant effects of nicotine-based e-liquids, creating a nighttime plan will eventually help your internal clock run on time.

 Cut Back on Caffeine and Alcohol Before Bedtime

 This one also goes without saying, but you’ll sleep better if you cut back on alcoholic and caffeinated beverages before turning in for the night.
 Caffeine and alcohol, like nicotine, are stimulants, which make it much harder to relax into a peaceful, deep sleep.

-Though there are worse things you could do before bed, the fact is that vaping does affect the quality of your sleep.
-Along with abstaining from nicotine-based e-liquids a few hours before bed, turning off gadgets, hydrating well, keeping your room dark, and sticking to a bedtime routine will help regulate your body and keep it in balance.
+Along with switching to nicotine free e-liquids a few hours before bed, turning off gadgets, hydrating well, keeping your room dark, and sticking to a bedtime routine will help regulate your body and keep it in balance.